phloof/DocuSim-Google-Docs-Revision-History-Simulator/README.md

-# DocuSim: Google Docs/OneNote Revision History Simulator
+# DocuSim: Google Docs/OneNote Version History Simulator

 ## Overview

-**DocuSim** is a Python program designed to demonstrate the potential unreliability of Google Docs revision history as a sole source of truth for determining the creation process of a document.
+**DocuSim** is a Python program designed to demonstrate the potential unreliability of Google Docs/OneNote (etc) revision history as a sole source of truth for determining the creation process of a document.
 It simulates human-like typing behavior, complete with realistic pauses, errors, corrections, and variations in typing speed, to generate a plausible revision history within a Google Docs document.
 This is *not* intended for malicious use, but rather for educational purposes and to highlight the limitations of relying solely on revision history for forensic analysis or determining authorship attribution.

 ## Features